mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 I've recently been chatting with several friends who've told me about problems with overthinking.
 They feel confident and bold in their best moments, but report feeling unsure and tentative more than they'd like.
 Worrying is a common complaint.

-My life has been a long journey of battling against self-doubt, worrying, and lack of confidence.
+My life has been a long journey battling against self-doubt, worrying, and lack of confidence.
 I won't claim to have "solved" the issue - I believe it's a skill that one is constantly practicing and refining.
 But I do believe I've worked on the issue for long enough, and made enough personal headway, to have something to contribute.

-Namely, a theory for why men get into this state, and tactics for how to get them out of it.
+Namely, a theory for why men get into this state and tactics for how to get them out of it.

 From here on, I'm going to address you under the assumption that you're a heterosexual male wrestling with overthinking and cautiousness.
 I do this because this is my experience, so I'm writing to whom I know.